Seller Fulfilled Prime – Amazon SFP Services

-Back in 2015, Amazon has introduced a new Seller Fulfilled Prime programme (SFP) to meet the needs of retailers who choose not to put their products into Fulfilled by Amazon (FBA).
-In the past, products were only included in Prime if they were placed into Amazon’s warehouses via FBA programme.
+Back in 2015, Amazon has introduced a new Seller Fulfilled Prime programme (SFP) to meet the needs of retailers who choose not to put their products into Fulfilled by Amazon (FBA). eBay has also been thinking about introducing their solution but despite many tests and announcements, their eBay order fulfilment service called Managed Delivery is nowhere near ready.
+Back to Amazon – in the past, products were only included in Prime if they were placed into Amazon’s warehouses via FBA programme.
 However, this programme isn’t always a suitable option.
 Some products are seasonal, and some products are heavy or large.
 It also means giving control of your stock to Amazon.

 Quick delivery is key to ecommerce fulfillment, and in a competitive marketplace, it can often be the deciding factor when choosing a retailer to purchase from.
 And many retailers are always on the lookout for a new turn-key technology, such as Seller Fulfilled Prime.
 Put simply – Amazon Prime gives your customers super-fast delivery.
 In turn, they are likely to be more attracted to your products if they are available under the Prime programme.

 The Seller Fulfilled Prime will allow you to display the Prime badge, while dispatching orders from your fulfilment provider, rather than Amazon’s distribution centres.
 Meaning all of your stock is in one place for fulfilment across all of your channels.